mambax7/rssc_headline/readme.txt

 (1) when deleted a link record in RSSC module.
-Even if admin delete a link record in RSSC module, this module does not delete link record in rssc_headline module.
+Even if admin delete a link record in RSSC module, this module does not delete link record in rssheadline module.
-And then, this module can not show RSS feed for link record in rssc_headline module.
+And then, this module can not show RSS feed for link record in rssheadline module.

 Admin can correct this problem.
 Admin add same link whitch was deleted in RSSC module.
-And modify link ID of added link in in rssc_headline module.
+And modify link ID of added link in in rssheadline module.

 (2) there are twe or more link record with same "URL of the RDF/RSS file" in RSSC module.
 When admin add link with mistake "URL of the RDF/RSS file" in rssc_hedline module,